 COVID-19 FAQs: The extended Coronavirus Job Retention Scheme and furlough leave18/12/20

-In response to the Covid-19 pandemic, the Government announced the launch of the new Coronavirus Job Retention Scheme (CJRS), by means of which employers can “furlough” staff and HMRC will reimburse up to 80% of the employee’s regular wages, up to a maximum of £2,500 per month.
-The guidance is being updated periodically and the latest version was published on 1 July.
+In response to the Covid-19 pandemic, the Government announced the launch of the Coronavirus Job Retention Scheme (CJRS), by means of which employers can “furlough” staff and HMRC reimbursed up to 80% of the employee’s regular wages, up to a maximum of £2,500 per month.
+The guidance was updated periodically and the latest version was published on 16 September.
 The guidance can be found here.